Hill scores rushing, receiving TDs as Chiefs edge Dolphins

 Then, on KC's third possession, an overthrown Mahomes pass was picked by Eric Rowe.

-Despite all those errors, Miami's lead early in the second quarter was just 10-0 on Tagovailoa's seven-yard pass to Gesicki and Jason Sanders' 31-yard field goal.
+Despite all those errors, Miami's lead early in the second quarter was just 10-0 on Tagovailoa's 7-yard pass to Gesicki and Jason Sanders' 31-yard field goal.

 Among Miami's missed first-half opportunities: a dropped TD pass by DeVante Parker on third down, forcing the Dolphins to settle for a field goal.
 In addition, Sanders missed from 45 yards on Miami's second possession.